FK Velež Mostar: Rebuilding and first trophies (1976–1992)

 With the trio that Velež had depended upon now missing, the rest of Velež's squad now had a chance to shine: Džemal Hadžiabdić, his younger brother Mili, Marko Čolić, Vladimir Pecelj, Jadranko Topić, Blaž Slišković but none were an integral part of post-BMV Velež more than Vahid Halilhodžić.
 He scored 253 goals in 376 matches and solidified himself as one of Velež's best ever players.
 During the 1976 transfer window he was a keen transfer target for many important Yugoslav clubs including Partizan, Dinamo Zagreb and Red Star Belgrade because of his performances for the national team, but ultimately stayed at Velež.
 The act did not pay off as Velež finished 11th, miles off pace compared to the clubs trying to buy Halilhodžić.
 The next 2 seasons saw some improvement, finishing 7th and 5th, respectively.
 In the 1979–80 season, Velež finished 8th and the manager at the time, Vukašin Višnjevac was sacked and replaced with Miloš Milutinović, famously known as Plava čigra.

 In the league Velež finished a lowly 9th place, but their real shining moment came in the cup that season.
 Velež had beaten Borac Banja Luka in the first round 3–2, and after a walkover from Sutjeska Nikšić in the second round, advanced to the quarterfinals where they faced FK Bregalnica Štip, a lower league side from North Macedonia, and beat them 2–0.
 Velež beat Budućnost Podgorica 2–1 in the semi-final and ensured that they would be in the cup final for the first time in 23 years.
-Their opponents were Željezničar Sarajevo, who had finished 14th the same season.
+Their opponents were Željezničar, who had finished 14th the same season.
 This tie resulted in the first and only ever all-Bosnian final in the Yugoslav Cup.
 Halilhodžić had signed a contract with French side FC Nantes and would leave Velež after the final, no matter the result, but the game was praised for being one of his finest hours for Velež.
 After joining Nantes he became one of their most iconic and legendary players and would go on to manage them in 2018.
-In the cup final, the first goal came in the 36th minute after a penalty was given to Željezničar.
-Mehmed Baždarević scored and by the end of the first half the score remained 1–0 to Željezničar.
-Halilhodžić scored a brace in the space of 3 minutes and Velež were in the lead.
-In the 62nd minute another penalty was called for Željezničar, which Baždarević converted again.
-Dragan Okuka scored the winning goal with a header in the 80th minute, and Velež won their first ever major trophy.
+In the cup final, Dragan Okuka scored the winning goal with a header in the 80th minute, and Velež won their first ever major trophy, defeating Željezničar 3-2.